himanshu-sugha/SprintGPT/README.md

 4. Go to: **Jira Project → Apps → Sprint Intelligence**
 5. To use Rovo: **Open Rovo Chat → Select "Sprint Engineer"**
 6. To use Confluence: **Open any Page → Actions (...) → Insert Sprint Retro Report**

+> **💡 Tip:** For best results, use a **Scrum project with an active sprint**.
+Click "Analyze Current Sprint" to fetch real data.
+Kanban-only projects will display demo data.

 > **Note:** Installation links have temporary signatures (valid ~7-14 days).
 If the link expires, use Option 2 below or contact the developer for a fresh link.